twhiston/tw.gl.repl/javascript/README.md

 ### Build cycle

-`npm run compile` will render the max compatible javascript from our typescript and generate the `tw.gl.repl.js` file which we will load into max.
+`npm run compile` will render the max compatible javascript from our typescript and generate the `tw.gl.repl.js` file which is the core of our repl.
+It will also generate the max help xml file because this should match the functions we have exposed in the main repl file, and this might change if we add annotations to functions or methods.

 ### Testing